joshfrench/om-wiki-fork/Tutorial.md

 ```

 Sadly this is not enough because JavaScript String objects and
-primitive string are not the same thing:
+JavaScript primitive strings are not the same thing:

 ```clj
 (extend-type js/String